Implementation

 2. App Extensions Configuration

-• Register both app extension bundle identifiers in Apple Developer portal Identifiers section.
-Create provisioning profiles accordingly.
+• Register both app extension bundle identifiers in the Apple Developer portal Identifiers section.
+Create corresponding provisioning profiles.

-• Create a new App Group and add the main app and both app extension bundle identifiers to the app group, so data can be shared between them.
+• Create a new App Group and add the main app and both app extension bundle identifiers so data can be shared between them.

-• Add mea_config to IssuerNonUIExtension which is consuming MPP SDK.
-App extension is run separately from the main app process, so SDK is initialized separately.
+• Add mea_config to IssuerNonUIExtension which uses the MPP SDK.
+Since app extensions run separately from the main app process, the SDK initializes separately.

 3. Implementing Issuer Authorization Provider Extension

-• IssuerAuthorizationExtensionHandler UI extension should conform to PKIssuerProvisioningExtensionAuthorizationProviding protocol.
-Apple Wallet interrogates the issuer app to determine the user's authorization status, and the authorization UI extension performs user authentication.
+• The IssuerAuthorizationExtensionHandler UI extension should conform to PKIssuerProvisioningExtensionAuthorizationProviding.
+Apple Wallet queries your issuer app to determine user authorization status, and the authorization UI extension handles user authentication.

-• App UI extension has a memory limit of 60 MB, developers are responsible to optimize the code and libraries to fit this requirement.
+• App UI extensions have a 60 MB memory limit—you're responsible for optimizing code and libraries to meet this requirement.

 IssuerAuthorizationExtensionHandler.swift